cockroachdb/docs/v21.2/upgrade-cockroach-version.md

 Therefore, to upgrade to v21.2:

-- If your current CockroachDB version is a v20.2 (or earlier) release, or a v21.1 testing release (alpha/beta):
+- If your current CockroachDB version is a v20.2 release or earlier, or a v21.1 testing release (alpha/beta):
     1. First [upgrade to a production release of v21.1](../v21.1/upgrade-cockroach-version.html).
 Be sure to complete all the steps.
     1. Return to this page and perform a second rolling upgrade to v21.2, starting from [step 2](#step-2-prepare-to-upgrade).